lealceldeiro/gems/KafkaTheDefinitiveGuide/Chapter2/README.md

     bitnami/kafka:latest
 ```

+> After, the container is (created) and ran the first time, then, in subsequent runs only this is required, to start
+> the container: `docker container start kafka-server`

 - **Launch an Apache Kafka client** instance from another container and list topics

 > This new container instance running the client will connect to the server created in the previous step